hawkeye02/Workshop-DonkeyTracker/README.md

     * [Markdown All in One](https://marketplace.visualstudio.com/items?itemName=yzhang.markdown-all-in-one) for the documentation in Markdown
     * [Cordova Tools](https://marketplace.visualstudio.com/items?itemName=vsmobile.cordova-tools) for the mobile application development
 * [Postman](https://www.getpostman.com/) or a similar tool to craft and test HTTP POST requests.
 * The mobile application is develped in [Apache Cordova](https://cordova.apache.org), a framework for the development of cross-platform, hybrid applications that translates HTML5 and JavaScript to native code.
 While you write the code only once and can deploy anywhere, the requirements for the development environment will vary depending on our development machine and the playtforms you develop for.
 If you build on a Mac and deploy to iOS you will find more details on how to set up the machine in [appendix 4](./Appendix-04).
-For other development machnes and platforms check out the Apache Cordova [Get Started](https://cordova.apache.org/#getstarted) and the [platform specific guides](https://cordova.apache.org/docs/en/latest/index.html#develop-for-platforms).
+For other development machines and platforms check out the Apache Cordova [Get Started](https://cordova.apache.org/#getstarted) and the [platform specific guides](https://cordova.apache.org/docs/en/latest/index.html#develop-for-platforms).

 ## Step 1: Persisting Data in DynamoDB Table